Astrovic/ti.gmamts/README.md

 Open the [Google Mobile Ads Mediation Test Suite](https://developers.google.com/admob/ios/mediation-test-suite?hl=en) in a Titanium iOS app

-You can use this module if your app shows AdMob ads and uses mediations (InMobi, Facebook Audience Network, etc...)
+You can use this module if your app shows AdMob ads.
+It allows you to test whether you have correctly configured your app and ad units to be able to display ads from third-party networks through mediation (InMobi, Facebook Audience Network, etc...)

 You don't need `ti.gmamts` module if you use the [ti.admob](https://github.com/Astrovic/ti.admob/) module, this method has been added since [iOS version 4.8.0](https://github.com/Astrovic/ti.admob/releases/tag/ios-4.8.0), so you can directly use: